MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-sql-io-performance.md

 ### Is SQL Server driving the heavy I/O activity?

-If I/O subsystem is overwhelmed beyond capacity, then find out if SQL Server is the culprit by looking at `Buffer Manager: Page Reads/Sec` (most common culprit) and `Page Writes/Sec` (a lot less common) for the specific instance.
-If SQL Server is the main I/O driver and I/O volume is beyond what the system can handle, then you need to work with the Application Development teams (or application vendor) to:
+If the I/O subsystem is overwhelmed beyond capacity, then find out if SQL Server is the culprit by looking at `Buffer Manager: Page Reads/Sec` (most common culprit) and `Page Writes/Sec` (a lot less common) for the specific instance.
+If SQL Server is the main I/O driver and I/O volume is beyond what the system can handle, then work with the Application Development teams (or application vendor) to:

 - Tune queries, for example: better indexes, update statistics, rewrite queries, and redesign the database.
-- Increase [max server memory](/sql/database-engine/configure-windows/server-memory-server-configuration-options), or add more RAM on the system.
+- Increase [max server memory](/sql/database-engine/configure-windows/server-memory-server-configuration-options) or add more RAM on the system.
 More RAM will allow more data or index pages to be cached and not re-read from disk frequently, which will reduce I/O activity.

 ## Causes

 In general, there exist three high-level reasons why SQL Server queries suffer from I/O latency and they are:

- - **Hardware issues:** There’s a SAN misconfiguration (switch, cables, HBA, storage), exceeded I/O capacity (throughout entire SAN network, not just back-end storage), drivers/firmware bug, and so on.
-This stage is where a hardware vendor needs to be engaged.
+ - **Hardware issues:** There’s a SAN misconfiguration (switch, cables, HBA, storage), exceeded I/O capacity (throughout entire SAN network, not just back-end storage), drivers/firmware bugs, and so on.
+This is the stage at which a hardware vendor needs to be engaged.

  - **Query issues:** SQL Server (or some other process in some cases) on the system is saturating the disks with I/O requests and that is why transfer rates are high.
-In this case, you will need to find queries that are causing a large number of logical reads (or writes) and tune the queries them to minimize the disk I/O. Using appropriate indexes provides the query optimizer sufficient information to choose the best plan, that is, to keep statistics updated.
-Also incorrect database design and query design lead to increase in I/O.
+In this case, find the queries that are causing a large number of logical reads (or writes) and tune the queries to minimize the disk I/O. Using appropriate indexes provides the query optimizer sufficient information to choose the best plan, that is, to keep statistics updated.
+Also, incorrect database design and query design lead to increase in I/O issues.

  - **Filter drivers:** SQL Server I/O response can be severely impacted if file-system filter drivers process the heavy I/O traffic.
-Proper file exclusions from anti-virus scanning and correct filter driver design by software vendor are recommended to prevent impact on I/O performance.
+Proper file exclusions from anti-virus scanning and correct filter driver design by software vendors are recommended to prevent impact on I/O performance.

 ## Graphical representation of the methodology